kanishka-linux/kawaii-player/README.md

 ## Troubleshooting
 ######[Index](#index)

-1. If you've installed the Application using .deb or .pkg.tar.xz package or using PKGBUILD, and somehow application launcher in the menu is not working, then open terminal and launch the application using command 'anime-watch' or 'python -B /usr/share/kawaii-player/kawaii_player.py' or 'python3 -B /usr/share/kawaii-player/kawaii_player.py'.
+1. If you've installed the Application using .deb or .pkg.tar.xz package or using PKGBUILD, and somehow application launcher in the menu is not working, then open terminal and launch the application using command 'kawaii-player' or 'python -B /usr/share/kawaii-player/kawaii_player.py' or 'python3 -B /usr/share/kawaii-player/kawaii_player.py'.

 2. If addons are not working after some time or fanart/poster are not fetched properly, then try clearing the cache directory '~/.config/kawaii-player/tmp/'.
 If users have some problems in using qtwebengine, then try clearing cache directory for qtwebengine '~/.config/kawaii-player/Cache/'.